-My return visit to Edinburgh in September where the blank space between the madness of Fringe Festival in August and Christmas Season in December was planned meticulously and therefore gave me an opportunity for countless new impressions.
+My return visit to Edinburgh in September where the blank space between the madness of the Fringe Festival in August and the Christmas Season in December was planned meticulously and therefore gave me an opportunity for countless new impressions.

-By now, I have visited Edinburgh countless times, and I doubt I’ll ever get tired of feeling my pounding heart every time I wander down the Royal Mile admiring skilfully curved windows and facades of the shops.
+By now, I have visited Edinburgh countless times, and I doubt I’ll ever get tired of feeling my pounding heart every time I wander down the Royal Mile admiring the skilfully curved windows and facades of the shops.

-It was equally beautiful, if not more, at dusk – strolling past golden glowing windows, peeking into dimly lit alleyways and seeing everything in person again, still gave me a rush; Edinburgh is just as magically dressed in blackened coats from sooth and smoke as I recall from my visit last December.
+It was equally beautiful, if not more, at dusk – strolling past golden glowing windows, peeking into dimly lit alleyways and seeing everything in person again, still gave me a rush; Edinburgh is just as magically dressed in blackened coats from soot and smoke as I recall from my visit last December.

 “I always feel that when I come to Edinburgh, in many ways, I am coming home.” – Alan Rickman

 Top 10 things to do in Edinburgh this autumn that are good for your soul